 Make no mistake.
 Stem cell transplants are complicated, expensive procedures.
 In my experience, evidence-based non-conventional, complementary and integrative therapies must accompany stem cell transplantation to provide the best possible chance for the cancer patient.

-I am both a multiple myeloma survivor (blood cancer MM coach.
+I am both a multiple myeloma survivor and MM coach.
 I can help.
 Have you or a loved one been diagnosed with a blood cancer?
 What type?
 What stage?
 Please scroll down the page, post a question or comment and I will reply to you ASAP.

 “Hematopoietic stem cell transplantation (HSCT) is the transplantation of multipotent hematopoietic stem cells, usually derived from bone marrow, peripheral blood, or umbilical cord blood.
 It may be